 Compilation of transcriptomic data ensembles

 RNA-seq raw data for the selected samples (accession numbers are available as Supplementary Material, Table S1) were retrieved from SRA (Leinonen et al. 2011) by using the fastq-dump program of the SRA Toolkit v.2.10.7 (http://ncbi.github.io/sra-tools/).
 Paired-end sequences were preferably chosen over single reads when possible.
-Moreover, raw data published in MolluscDB (Liu et al. 2021), and molluscDB (Caurcel et al. 2021) repositories were manually downloaded.
+Moreover, raw data published in MolluscDB (Liu et al. 2021 and Caurcel et al. 2021) repositories were manually downloaded.

 For the projects in which transcriptome data sequencing was not extracted from the whole specimen but on specific tissues, a pool was created to combine all raw data referred to the same organism and the same project.
 Each accession was independently downloaded, although they were considered a unique data set for the rest of the analyses.